alvpel/fl-cli/README.md

 - [License](#license)

 ## Features
-- **Add, Edit, and Delete Fast Links**: Manage URL shortcuts for fast access.
+- **Add, Replace, and Delete Fast Links**: Manage URL shortcuts for fast access.
 - **Support for Variable Parameters**: Create links with placeholders to dynamically insert values using `{*}`.
 - **Shorthand Commands**: Use shorthand flags for quicker CLI usage (e.g., `-a` for `--add`).
 - **Shortlist Command**: Quickly display a list of all fast link names.